Expedition 64 Trio Back On Earth After 185-Day Mission

-Category: Space Hits: 5The Soyuz MS-17 spacecraft just before landing in Kazakhstan on April 17th, 2021.
+Category: Space Hits: 6The Soyuz MS-17 spacecraft just before landing in Kazakhstan on April 17th, 2021.
 Credit: NASA TV

 NASA astronaut Kate Rubins and cosmonauts Sergey Ryzhikov and Sergey Kud-Sverchkov of Roscosmos landed on Earth at 12:55 a.m.
 EDT Saturday, April 17 in Kazakhstan.
 The trio departed the International Space Station in their Soyuz MS-17 spacecraft at 9:34 p.m.